Profirator/project-config/docs/master.md

 Alternatively users can login to API management separately, but then the access to Tenant system is not available.

-Sign up at https://accounts.<cityname>.apinf.cloud/ (you need to confirm email address).
+Sign up at https://accounts. `<cityname>` .apinf.cloud/ (you need to confirm email address).
 Please note that there is a know issues on using dots "." in user names: https://github.com/Profirator/Profi-platform/issues/2

-Sign in at https://apis.<cityname>.apinf.cloud/ using FIWARE login
+Sign in at https://apis.`<cityname>`.apinf.cloud/ using FIWARE login

 The NGSI V2 API is exposed at https://context.<cityname>.apinf.cloud/v2/ and